Drop the Charges! – Defend the Anti-Racist Movement!

 - Defend the Movement, Drop the Charges!
 Drop all charges against those arrested on June 1st.

-- Cut the bloated WPD budget including the extra $250,000 allocated this year.
+- Cut the bloated WPD budget, including the $250,000 increase allocated last year and the additional $150,000 allocated this year for new surveillance measures!
 Invest in the Worcester Public Schools and other social services as a step towards fully funding vital public services.
 Police out of Worcester Public Schools.
 Fund municipal broadband, including more funding for remote school access!
 Fund the WRTA to continue fare-free transit!

 - For an organized solidarity campaign and coalition, leading to an organized Worcester anti-racist coalition.
 For democratic structures to discuss and debate strategy and tactics, including protest defense.
 Unions and other local organizations should get involved and mobilize their members and resources, including stewarding, financial, and legal aid.